 There are three primary ways to consider selling your rental property: selling it as is, with a resident in it, and renovating.

 Once the resident moves out, and before you do any repairs, there’s a market out there for houses that will sell as-is.
 There’s a market for houses that need work, and you can move a resident out and sell it to that market.

 You’ve seen we buy ugly houses, people, you’ve seen we buy houses kind of what we call bandit signs out.
 Those are the types of people that buy houses that need a lot of work.
 That’s the first way you can sell it.

 A lot of times, you can get a little bit more money for this, but a lot of times, the people that are buying it want a renovated rehabbed house.

-If you’ve had a tenant living there for a long time, this is probably not the right thing for you to do if it needs a lot of work.
-You can definitely sell it with a tenant in it, and you can actually get a little bit more money based on someone having income coming in immediately.
+If you’ve had a resident living there for a long time, this is probably not the right thing for you to do if it needs a lot of work.
+You can definitely sell it with a resident in it, and you can actually get a little bit more money based on someone having income coming in immediately.